 Brisley is a large church tucked away in a relatively small village between Dereham and Fakenham.

-The highlights of this lovely church include a range of wall paintings, including St Andrew and two St Christophers.
+The highlights of this lovely church include a range of wall paintings, including St Andrew, and angel, a consecration cross and two St Christophers.
+There is good evidence that even more of these paintings survive under the whitewash.

 There are some carved bench ends, including a dog carrying a stolen goose, and a beautiful brass depicting a priest.
 Tucked away in the chancel is a door to a tiny underground room, originally a crypt, but also used to house prisoners being transported from King's Lynn to Norwich.